rothalex/docker-security-scanner/README.md

 # Description

-This sample project demonstrates how to use Clair and Dagda to scan your docker containers before deployment.
-It uses the GitLab CI/CD pipeline to build, scan, and deploy a tomcat docker container.
+This sample project demonstrates how to use Clair and AquaSec to scan your docker containers before deployment.
+It uses the GitLab CI/CD pipeline to build, scan, and deploy a minimal tomcat docker container.
 Note that the tomcat container is only for testing purposes.
-No production ready container.
+No production ready container!

 Clair and clair-scanner are tools to check Docker images for known vulnerabilities.
 Both are open source and aim for static analysis of containers.
 For more information on both see: [Clair](https://github.com/coreos/clair) and [Clair-Scanner](https://github.com/arminc/clair-scanner).

+AquaSec microscanner is a similar software to scan docker images during creation.
+More information can be found here: [AquaSec Microscanner](https://github.com/aquasecurity/microscanner).
+Rather than scanning the image after it has been build (as done by Clair), the microscanner needs to be defined within your Dockerfile and is executed during docker image build.
+Clearly, the new created docker image should not be deployed but is only used for scanning purposes and can be dropped afterwards.

 # Gitlab-CI